Draft Local Plan for Central Bedfordshire

 The Local Plan sets out how Central Bedfordshire will develop over the next 20 years.
 It outlines the strategy for ensuring the growth that we need is delivered in the right place, and is of the right character and quality.
 It also ensures that growth is delivered with the supporting roads, schools and services such as health, as well as retail, leisure and community facilities.

 The Draft Local Plan (PDF 6.6MB) for Central Bedfordshire was endorsed for publication by the Executive Committee on 20 June.
 The Draft Local Plan was available for public consultation from 4 July for an eight-week period, until 29 August 2017.
-We are now processing all of the feedback from the consultation to inform the next iteration of the Local Plan (pre-submission plan) for consultation in spring 2018.
+We are now processing all of the feedback from the consultation to inform the next iteration of the Local Plan (pre-submission plan) for consultation in December 2017 / January 2018.

 Why the Local Plan is important?